Zir0-93/zir0-93.github.io/_posts/2017-05-20-Rewayaat_elasticsearch.md

 This poses a problem for recall when there are multiple translations of the same word - a quick and dirty example can be seen in the word ```مسلم```.
-Valid English translations of this word include  ```a Muslim``` and ```one who submits```; However, given that a translation must use **one** of several valid meanings for a word, a user searching for alternative meanings of the word will completely miss out on relevant documents!
+Valid English translations of this word include  ```a Muslim``` and ```one who submits```; However, given that a translation must use **one** of several valid meanings for a word, a user searching for one translation of the word (eg:  ) will completely miss out on relevant documents containing the other valid translations!

 ![precisionrecall](/images/precisionrecall.png)